Azacitidine Side Effects

 - blood in urine or stools

-- chest pain
+- chest pain or tightness

-- loss of voice
+- lack or loss of strength

 - lower back or side pain

-- muscle aches
+- muscle pain or stiffness

 - painful or difficult urination